 • Lightweight and packable, taking up less space and weight in your backpack

-• Moisture-repellent, quick-drying 650 fill power European Duck down filling keeping you warm through the night, maintaining insulation even if you are in damp conditions
+• Moisture-repellent, quick-drying 650 fill power European Duck down filling keeps you warm through the night, maintaining insulation even if you are in damp conditions

 • Soft to the touch and durable Pertex Microlight fabrics make up the outer and inner shell